plum-tech/CalcuPiano/specifications/Soundpack.md

 **[Unavailable on CalcuPiano Web]**

 - It must have an ID to be unambiguous from other soundpacks.
-- It represents a real soundpack.zip file.
+- It represents a real soundpack archive file.
 After being unpacked, it's a folder in the local storage CalcuPiano managed.
 - It can resolve the `SoundFile` of a `Note` to `LocalSoundFile`.
 - Modifiable.
 - Deletable.

-Users can import a `LocalSoundpack` from file or export it to a soundpack.zip file.
+Users can import a `LocalSoundpack` from file or export it to a soundpack archive file.

 Users can create an empty `LocalSoundpack` or duplicate one, then edit the metadata for their own one.